NUS-FinTechLab/Reg-Guru/data_ingestion/README.md

 results = collection.query(query_embeddings=embeddings, n_results=1)
 print(results["documents"])
 ```

+`get_chromadb_client` now returns a remote `chromadb.HttpClient`, so these
+commands operate directly against the shared EC2-hosted collections.

 - Update `query_texts` to align with the dataset you are validating.
 - Use the returned `documents` to confirm that recently ingested material is retrievable.